MENTAL WELL-BEING DURING ISOLATION

 Environmental Psychology: Explores how physical and sensory environments impact emotions, cognition, and behavior, guiding the design of space habitats to boost resilience and adaptation.

-Mixed Methods + Phased Approach with Integration of Primary and Secondary Data Collection.
+Mixed Methods + Phased Approach with Integration of Primary and Secondary Data Collection

-The phased approach consists of:
+The phased approach includes:

 Schemata -